ansys/pyansys-dev-guide/README.rst

 - Anyone who is interested in learning more about the PyAnsys project and PyAnsys libraries

+This guide describes the PyAnsys project organization and administration.
+It also provides how-to information and summarizes packaging, coding, and documentation styles.It concludes with an abstractions section that explains how apps and complex services expose functionalities that matter to users and hide all else.

-A link to the latest web-based version of this guide is available in the **About** area of the repository.
-In the `Releases
-<https://github.com/pyansys/about/releases>`_ area of the repository, you can
-view information about all releases of this guide.
+From the **About** area for the repository, you can click the link for the latest web-based version of this guide.
+In the `Releases <https://github.com/pyansys/about/releases>`_ area, you can view information about all releases of this guide.
 In the **Assets**  area for any release, you can download a PDF of the guide for this release.

-This guide provides an overview that describes the PyAnsys project organization, project administration, and how to contribute.
-It also provides guidelines and best practices, and it summarizes coding and documentation styles.